Patient education: Allergy to penicillin and related antibiotics (Beyond the Basics)

 Rashes — Several different types of rashes can appear while people are taking a penicillin medication:

-- Rashes that are flat, blotchy, spread over days but do not change by the hour are less likely to represent a dangerous allergy (picture 2).
+●Rashes that are flat, blotchy, and spread over days but do not change by the hour are less likely to represent a dangerous allergy (picture 2).
 These rashes typically start after several days of treatment.

 It can be difficult to distinguish between different types of rashes that occurred in the past.
 Taking a photograph of a rash is always helpful.

 A past history of these types of reactions is important because the person might develop a more severe reaction, such as anaphylaxis, if they were to take the antibiotic again.
-Mild to moderate allergic reactions to penicillins occur in 1 to 5 percent of people.
+Mild-to-moderate allergic reactions to penicillins occur in 1 to 5 percent of people taking the medication.

 PENICILLIN ALLERGY TESTING

 Skin testing for penicillin allergy is the most reliable way to determine if a person is truly allergic to penicillin.
-Approximately ninety percent of people will test negative (meaning they do NOT have a penicillin allergy), because they either lost the allergy over time, or they were never allergic in the first place.
-There are some situations in which penicillin, which is generally safe and inexpensive, would be a suitable antibiotic, but a person with possible allergy is given a stronger drug with more side effects because their allergic status is unclear.
+Approximately 90 percent of people will test negative (meaning they do not have a penicillin allergy) because they either lost the allergy over time or they were never allergic to it in the first place.
+Research has shown that patients who are labeled penicillin-allergic are more likely to receive very powerful antibiotics, which kill both good and bad bacteria and have more side effects than simpler antibiotics.
+People labeled as allergic to penicillin are also more likely to develop certain difficult-to-treat resistant infections and require longer stays in hospitals, compared with patients who do not report a history of penicillin allergy.
 Therefore, determining if someone can safely take penicillin can be useful.

 Testing for penicillin allergy is especially important in the following situations: